Can You Freeze Coffee Creamer?

 In most cases, they would simply be taking up valuable freezer space.

-However, powdered creamers can be frozen in their original container.
+However, powdered creamers can be frozen in their original containers.
 They do not need to be decanted.

 Simply place the unopened, or well-sealed, bottle in the freezer.